123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 - Another 25% or more he met indirectly through one of these people (who are disproportionately likely to have friends that he like a lot)

-**This is important.** Over the course of my life, I realized that I deeply value friendship.

-## Reciprocal Arrangements

-> In the hierarchy of relationships, friendships are at the bottom.
-Romantic partners, parents,
+Also, I was looking back on the kinds of _"friendships"_ that I've held on to.
+I got tired of going above and beyond, which stemmed from some introspection on how much of a "terrible" friend I was last time.
+Yes, I wasn’t showing up for others; but still I can't help thinking shouldn't real friendships and kinships be resilient enough to withstand your hard times, at least a little?
+_“Maybe I don’t weigh that high in their priority list.”_ That hurts.
+When the friendships didn’t last, my mind linked the loss to your my lowest self: “It happened because I wasn’t enough.”
+But that’s a brutal conclusion, and one that’s hard to unlearn.
+Some people will take my effort as a given.
+Others simply…aren’t capable of reciprocating in the way I would appreciate.
+I sometimes envy those whose careers grew beside their friendships; how they built both craft and kinship in tandem.
+But envy, I’ve realized, only points me toward what I crave most: connection with resonance.

+## Hierarchy of Relationships

-> children — all these come first. [^1]
+> Romantic partners, parents, children — all these come first. [^1] The poignant point about

-The poignant point about friendships lies in its inherent voluntary nature.
-Since you can choose to enter, you can also choose to get out.
-There are no fail-safes in friendships, unlike in other kinds of relationships e.g., marriages, birth families, business partners.
+> friendships lies in its inherent voluntary nature.
+Since you can choose to enter, you can also
+> choose to get out.
+There are no fail-safes in friendships, unlike in other kinds of relationships

-Some time back, I was asked if I thought of Person X as a friend or acquaintance.
-I was puzzled because weren't everyone **friends**?
-Isn't someone a friend if this is a person 1) I've talked to before and 2) bear no negative sentiments towards?
-Hmm...
+> e.g., marriages, birth families, business partners.
+Our cultural script has taught that “family”
+> is supposed to be the most natural, automatic, unconditional bond.
+But in reality, real connection
+> requires shared values, emotional safety, and mutual curiosity.
+If that’s missing, even if people
+> are kind or well-meaning, you can feel… alone in the same room.

 Our world is a high-dimensional one.
 Any number of factors could conceivably matter when it comes to the quality of a relationship between you and another party.
 The graph below presents a more